Vonage Business Cloud AU Support

 SettingsActions

 Emergency Services Ensure your extension has an emergency services location, if applicable for your region.
-You can assign for your own devices in the Desktop App or your Administrator can apply in the Admin Portal as follows:
+You can assign it for your own devices in the Desktop App, or your Administrator can apply it in the Admin Portal as follows:

 Devices > Basic Settings > Emergency Services Location